phcollignon/photo-scan-exif-tagger/README.md

 # Photo Scan Exif Tagger

-A simple Python UI application designed to **batch-add** "Date Taken" and "GPS Location" EXIF tags to old photos, such as scanned images, and copy them into an existing album structure.
+A simple Python UI application designed to **batch-add** "Date" and "GPS Location" EXIF tags to old photos, such as scanned images, and copy them into an existing album structure.

-This tool is perfect for integrating scanned family photos into modern photo management software like **Digikam**.
+This tool is perfect for integrating scanned family photos into photo management software like **Digikam**.

 ![Photo Tagger App Screenshot](./photo-importer.jpg)